Seeing the world with different eyes. Fresh perspectives are brewing in an Italian B & B

 At HomCom people can also settle their bill in a ‘pay it forward’ way.
 It is inspired by the Naples custom of buying a caffè sospeso (suspended coffee).
 “At HomCom we invite our guests not to pay for their stay, but to consider their payment as a gift for someone else,” said Palmero.

 The social custom is said to have originated during World War II.
-It took place all over the cafes of Naples, where people paid for an extra cup of espresso for someone to come in later.
-Someone who could not afford it.
+Around that time in the cafes of Naples, customers paid for an extra cup of espresso.
+It was for someone else who could not afford it.

 Consumer Product

-Some of HomComs thinking behind it was founded on the principles of the Transformational Travel Council.
-Travel has long been revered for its power to enrich us, and referring to an ancient Chinese proverb (‘He who returns from a journey is not the same as he who left’), his site further explains: “We see travel as an important opportunity to meet the ‘New,’ the ‘Other.’
+The HomCom site refers to an ancient Chinese proverb.
+It goes a little like ‘He who returns from a journey is not the same as he who left.’
+And said Palmero: “We see travel as an important opportunity to meet the ‘New,’ the ‘Other.’
 This holds in itself the potential of a life-changing experience.”

 “The least we can do is abandon the vision that portrays the journey as a consumer product.
 And go back to thinking about it, living it,” said Palmero.
 “As an experience that makes us rediscover the flavour of adventure, which pushes us back to explore the unknown.
 And above all, which encourages us to merge with the ‘different’ or ‘other.'”